Advancing NeSy AI with Abstract Urban Simulation

 1Carnegie Mellon University, 2University of Toronto, 3University at Buffalo, 4University of Pennsylvania 5Centaur AI Institute

 LogiCity is a new simulator and benchmark for NeSy AI.
 It simulates dynamic urban environments with flexible abstractions.
+It features Inductive Abstract Reasoning, where the most recent LLM (GPT-4o) falls behind human.

 Abstract